 - Education and training for research data management/curation

 We are seeking lightning talks on the theme: Building a community of Practice for Research Data Services: Experiences of academic institutions, government agencies and organizations.

 Research data management is a trending topic in higher education government agencies and organizations.
 The experiences of these institutions and groups range from creating, developing research data management services and the multi-faceted approaches to implementing the research data management services.
 Although some of these experiences include but are not limited to: obtaining university and campus support, building partnerships with faculty, data management consultations, assisting with data management plans and data literacy.
 We’re interested in learning more about the experiences, challenges and lessons learned of other institutions, organizations and agencies during the RDAP 15 summit.

 In addition to the traditional conference presentations, we’re looking for interested and knowledgeable people to lead discussion tables during the Summit.
 Topics include, but are not limited to, the topics listed above for posters.
-If interested, contact Cynthia Hudson Vitale at email@example.com.
+If interested, submit a short description on the submission page.

 Submit your 300 word (maximum) summary or abstract, along with any supplementary documentation, for Panel Presentations by December 19, 2014.

-Submissions for Interactive Posters and (Seven Minute) Lightning Talks are due January 16, 2015.
+Submissions for Interactive Posters, (Seven Minute) Lightning Talks, and Discussion Table topics are due January 16, 2015.

 Submit your proposals for RDAP15 here: http://www.